 This disease occurs in female iguanas.
 When laying eggs, iguanas have difficulty removing eggs so need help from their owner.
-Most of problems with laying eggs comes from calcium deficiency (as you could already conclude – the proper nutrition is vital for iguana).
+Most of problems with laying eggs, as with the Metabolic Bone Disease, comes from calcium deficiency (as you could already conclude – the proper nutrition is vital for iguana).

 11. Fungal disease

 This disease often affects the iguana if the cage condition is dirty.
 Fungi can settle throughout the body of the iguana and can damage the spike.
 When the spike become dry, iguana’s skin will be cracked, so it can cause the buildup of dead skin during shedding.
 Treatment of fungal disease is relatively long (2-4 weeks, depending of the phase), and includes applying antifungals (for example, Zylafen) but also changes in environment (cleaning, lowering humidity, adjusting temperature).
 The problem is that fungal lesions in reptiles are often hard to distinguish from bacterial infections.